History of the Jews in Europe: Changing conditions for Jewish populations

 In the Papal States, which existed until 1870, Jews were required to live only in specified neighborhoods called ghettos.
 Until the 1840s, they were required to regularly attend sermons urging their conversion to Christianity.
 Only Jews were taxed to support state boarding schools for Jewish converts to Christianity.
 It was illegal to convert from Christianity to Judaism.
 Sometimes Jews were baptized involuntarily, and, even when such baptisms were illegal, forced to practice the Christian religion.
 In many such cases the state separated them from their families.
-See Edgardo Mortara for an account of one of the most widely publicized instances of acrimony between Catholics and Jews in the Papal States in the second half of the 19th century.
+The Edgardo Mortara case was an instance of acrimony between Catholics and Jews in the Papal States in the second half of the 19th century, which would be one of the factors for the unification of Italy.

 Jewish emigration from Europe

 Starting in the 19th century after Jewish emancipation, European Jews left the continent in huge numbers, especially for the United States and some other countries, to pursue better opportunity and to escape religious persecution, including pogroms, and to flee violence.
 Jews coming to the U.S. in the early to mid-19th century were mostly from central Europe, especially Bavaria, Western Prussia, and Posen.
 They were not the poorest of the poor and a significant number came as families (husband, wife, children).
 Non-Jewish Germans also immigrated in great numbers at the same time, because of conditions in Europe and the lure of better conditions in the U.S. Although the non-Jewish Germans then began to come in lower numbers, Jewish immigration continued to be robust into the twentieth century, an estimated 250,000.
 Some Jews emigrated to Palestine controlled by European powers, and, following World War II, the European Jews emigrated to the newly established State of Israel.